 How to Upgrade Annual Pass at Disneyland

 To upgrade your AP at Disneyland in Anaheim, California, there is one tricky requirement.
 You have to go to Disneyland in Anaheim, California.
 That’s right.
 Disney does make you actually go to the parks and be present there at the ticket and sales window to upgrade your pass.
 Other than that, it’s a piece of cake.
+And, if you upgrade all the way, no more pesky blockout dates!

 Here are the main steps, in order, for upgrading your pass, as well as a note of caution for those with grandfathered APs.